xerosic/cater-lang/README.md

-# esolang
+# cater

-Esoteric programming language made as a joke (Name is still a WIP)
+Esoteric programming language made as a joke.
+Name derives from the caterpillar meme, don't expect it to be something serious

+# help

 # requirements